Demystification of Entangled Mass Action Law: Quasiequilibrium paradox in transition state theory

 Both approaches have a long history.
-Combination of quasiequilibrium and small concentration assumptions for intermediate compounds was used by \citet{Michaelis1913}.
-They obtained MAL for a brutto-reaction in enzyme kinetics. \citet{Stueckelberg1952} used the same two assumptions for analysis of the Boltzmann equation beyond microreversibility and proved general semidetailed balance that is known now also as cyclic balance or complex balance.
-The quasiequilibrium condition in enzyme kinetics was abolished by \citet{Briggs1925}.
-(For more modern analysis we refer to the work by \citet{SegelSlemrod1989}.)
+Combination of quasiequilibrium and small concentration assumptions for intermediate compounds was used by Michaelis and Menten in 2013 \cite{Michaelis1913}.
+Stueckelberg in 1952 \cite{Stueckelberg1952} used the same two assumptions for analysis of the Boltzmann equation beyond microreversibility and proved general semidetailed balance that is known now also as cyclic balance or complex balance.
+The quasiequilibrium condition in enzyme kinetics was abolished by \cite{Briggs1925}.
+(For more modern analysis we refer to the work by \cite{SegelSlemrod1989}.)
 They assumed only the smallness of intermediate concentrations and obtained a nonpolynomial reaction rate, which was called the Michelis--Menten kinetics.
-The same formula was proposed by \citet{Perez-Benito2017} for general transition state kinetics.
+The same formula was proposed by \cite{Perez-Benito2017} for general transition state kinetics.

 This approach may give correct answers but has some logical issues: We aim to justify MAL for general (non-linear) kinetics.
 The transition state theory uses thermodynamic definition of quasiequilibrium (the static MAL) and simple first order Markov kinetics for transition of activated complex.
 The result is the MAL kinetics for nonlinear reactions of arbitrary complexity.
 But if we would like to apply the Briggs--Haldane approach then we must assume dynamic MAL for all elementary transitions from scratch, before justifying.

+{ The assumption about small concentrations of the intermediates was used explicitly in enzyme kinetics \cite{Michaelis1913, Briggs1925}, in gas kinetics \cite{Stueckelberg1952}, and in kinetics of heterogeneous catalytic reactions \cite{YBGE1991}.
+In TST, it is used usually implicitly and, therefore, needs further clarification.
+Let us take the basic example from the popular textbook \cite{Atkins2006} (Section ``Transition State Theory"): $A+B \rightleftharpoons C \to P,$ where $A$ and $B$ are the reactants, $C$ is the activated complex and $P$ is the product.
+The fast quasiequilibrium assumption gives $[C]=K[A][B]$.
+The TST produces an estimate of the reaction rate constant $k$ for the transition $C\to P$.
+After that, we have to exclude $[C]$ from the material balance equations using the quasiequilibrium assumption.